caiqueoac/caiqueoac/README.md

 🔭 I’m currently working on UFMA.

-🌱 I’m currently learning JavaScript e .NET
+🌱 I’m currently learning JavaScript and .NET

 How to reach me 📫: